geod/awsboilerplate/README.md

 ## Motivation

 Everyone wants to focus on the idea and not setup / config fiddling.
-The [serverless web application](https://aws.amazon.com/lambda/resources/refarch/refarch-webapp/) is a common pattern for building web applications / startups.
- However, there is often hours or days of setup to create a **complete** and robust setup.
+A react front end with lambda backend is a common pattern for building web applications / startups.
+However, there is hours/days of setup to create a **complete** and robust setup.

 Awsboilerplate is a complete and integrated boilerplate including:
 1. Front end react/redux stack (leveraging the react boilerplate project built via codebuild)
-2. Lambda back end (including exemplars for common lambda patterns)
+2. Lambda back end (including exemplars for common lambda patterns - hello world, background jobs, data pipelines)
-3. Infrastructure (certificates, route53 domains and DNS setup, cloudfront, API Gateways)
+3. Infrastructure (certificates, route53 domains, DNS setup, cloudfront, API Gateways, etc)
 4. Monitoring
-5. CICD pipeline (including self-mutation detailed below)
-6. React and the lambdas can be developed locally before deployment (setup also included)
+5. CICD pipeline.
+Novel aspect is [everything_is_code](documentation/everything_is_code.md) and self-mutating.

-All the build, config and wiring is complete.
-Everything is defined in CDK and is [self-mutating](documentation/everything_is_code.md)
+6. Supports local development workflow (SAM is configured) 67 All the build, config and wiring of the above elements is done

 [Live Demo](https://www.awsboilerplate.io/) contains a front end calling a 'hello world' lambda.